-It is possible to make a mirror will by using online or off-the-peg legal services – however, all wills need to be properly considered and correctly drafted to prevent serious errors and omissions.
+It is possible to make a mirror will by using online or DIY wills – however, all wills need to be properly considered and correctly drafted to prevent serious errors and omissions.

 Wills which are not correctly drafted may be declared void.

 For example, if spouses or partners cannot agree on a guardian for their children and each names a different guardian, problems may ensue.

 When making any will it is also advisable to discuss finances and ensure decisions are made which reflect the most efficient tax position.

 In cases where there may be second marriages and extended families, mirror wills can be complex – and taking legal advice can avoid family friction, financial loss to children and even possible litigation, should one partner die.